Android-for-Python/Android-for-Python-Users/README.md

 ExampleApp().run()
 ```

-A Kivy app that interacts with asyncio we can start with:
+A Kivy app that interacts with asyncio can be started with:

 ```
 async def main(app):